parthasdey2304/Computer-Organisation-Assignments/Assignment_3.md

    - **Drawbacks**: Can add computational overhead, potentially impacting performance.

 These techniques collectively help extend the usable memory of a system, enabling it to handle more complex and larger-scale tasks efficiently.

----

-This format provides detailed explanations and discussions appropriate for an assignment on computer memory systems.